covidhip-com/covidhip.com/README.md

 # About Covid

+Welcome!
+You're here because you want to learn more about Covid, or because someone who cares about you wants you to protect yourself and those around you.
+There's just a few sections:

+- Summary
+- Common Responses
+- Reducing Risk
+- Links

 ## Summary

 Covid is not just a cold.
 Every infection with covid puts you at risk of many long term problems.
 There is overwhelming evidence that every infection can cause damage which will impact your long term health.